-On our website, you will find very useful ways of assessing your own pet's Quality of Life.
+On our website, you will find very useful ways of assessing your pet's Quality of Life on your own.
 Despite these tools, it is sometimes difficult for a family to rely on their own judgement and evaluation in order to feel comfortable making a life or death decision for their End of Life pet and best friend.
 And in some cases, examining a pet in a veterinarian's office is not sufficient to get a full picture of the pet's Quality of Life and a simple in-office exam can be misleading.
 Some pets act completely differently in their home than they do in the hospital.
 Therefore, symptoms of pain can be missed and life quality can be misjudged in either direction.

 For these reasons, Home Pet Euthanasia offers In-Home Quality of Life Assessments.
 In the course of such an assessment, the doctor will sit down with you and get a detailed history of your pet's medical history, activities, interests, nutrition, medications, etc...
 It is imperative to obtain a full and accurate history in order to make a valid Quality of Life evaluation, especially for those "border line" cases.
 We will also take into consideration your family's wherewithal in terms of finance and time.
 Being able to provide adequate care for your dying pet is a major factor of Quality of Life for your pet.